CoolBitX-Technology/coolwallet-signing-tools/script-generator/README.md

   [Header][setCoinType Command][Payload Command]...[Display Command]...

-script 組成由 header、coin type、payload、display detail 四個部分組成，payload 以及 display detail 為多個指令組成
+The script composition consists of four parts: header, coin type, payload, and display detail.
+The payload and display detail are composed of multiple commands.

 The Header is followed by a sequence of commands that run in order.